Stop paying your jQuery tax

 I would argue that registering all your nice plugins with a $(selector).yourFunkyPlugin() for every plugin is problematic.
 We developed a nicer way to register your “plugins” in a light weight way, and executing the plugin logic only if a match for the selector really exists.
 It's called jsb, comments appriciated: https://github.com/DracoBlue/js-behaviour.

-Tero_Teelahti about 12 years ago
+Tero_Teelahti over 12 years ago

 Tero_Teelahti